No Magic Wand For Earl King

 Earl King, Wand 11230 A, 1970

 Of course, on a song with as great a groove as this, worrying about the vocal is a trivial pursuit at best.
 Toussaint's arrangement here and elsewhere on the album project took advantage of the Meters' natural propensity to funk; and they didn't disappoint.
-It sounds as if the basic rhythm track was Zig Modeliste breaking it up on drums, with George Porter, Jr. on bass and Leo Nocentelli on guitar doing some rather simple (for them!) patterns.
+It sounds as if the basic rhythm track here was Zig Modeliste breaking it up on drums, with George Porter, Jr. on bass and Leo Nocentelli on guitar doing some rather simple (for them!) patterns.
 I don't hear a keyboard at all.
 Topping off the track were the typically tasty horn charts Toussaint layered in, which added some melodic supporting hooks and rhythmic counterpoint.
 Personally, I feel the horns were mixed a bit too far back on the single.
-They are much more prominent on the remastered CD version, "Do the Grind".
-Still, this is a fun track to listen and move to, even if the instructions for doing the dance lose me: "You make a tic with your left foot and a tack with your right.
+They are much more prominent on "Do the Grind".
+Still, this is a fun track to get down to, even if the instructions for doing the dance lose me: "You make a tic with your left foot and a tac with your right.
 You dribble up on your toe.
 Pull your knees in tight."
 About the only part of that I could do would be the dribbling on my toe.
 It's a guy thing, and not at all suitable for the dance floor.
 So, let's move on. . . .

 "A Part Of Me" (Earl King Johnson)